-Walker Tisdale III is Executive Editor of Healthyblackmen.org– the only dedicated, regularly updated, health and lifestyle website for black males.
-Mr. Tisdale holds dual graduate degrees in public health and social work and is a subject-matter expert on African American male health, health disparities and social determinants of health.
+Walker Tisdale III is Founder & Chief Executive Editor of Healthyblackmen.org– the highly respected health and lifestyle online resource for African American males.
+Mr. Tisdale holds dual graduate degrees in public health and clinical social work and is a subject-matter expert on African American male health, health disparities and social determinants of health.

 In collaboration with various public health partners, health and medical professionals, and countless volunteers and graduate interns, our team manages to develop and publish timely, accurate, and engaging content that matters.

 Dr. James Wadley, PhD is an associate professor and Director of the Master of Human Services program at Lincoln University.
 He is a licensed professional counselor in the States of Pennsylvania and New Jersey.